torabzadeh/sdaza/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a sociologist, data scientist, and social demographer working in the industry and academic projects.
+I'm a data scientist, demographer, and sociologist working on industry and academic projects.

 I received my Ph.D. in sociology from the [University of Wisconsin-Madison](http://www.ssc.wisc.edu/soc/) and my Bachelor's and Master's in Sociology from the [Catholic University of Chile](http://sociologia.uc.cl/).